 What will happen during a Forest School session at Leasowes?

-At Leasowes, children attend Forest School sessions every Monday afternoon for a minimum of 5 weeks.
-The sessions are led by Mr Rock, Mrs Carr and Mrs Rowell, with Mr Williams supporting.
+At Leasowes, children attend Forest School sessions every Friday afternoon for a minimum of 5 weeks.
+The sessions are led by Mrs Keen, Mrs Carr and Mrs Rowell and Mr Williams.

 During these sessions, children experience all sorts of woodland activities that help them to build an understanding and appreciation of the woodland as well as learn together in a totally unique way.
 The activities are always hands-on and may require the use of a range of tools.
 The sessions will also allow time for peer mentoring and for the children to reflect on their experiences at Forest School.

 Forest School Kit List

 Please ensure that all kit is in school for your child’s Forest School sessions; even when sunny and warm at the start of a session the temperature within the woodland can be many degrees lower.
-The whole session will be spent outdoors whatever the weather- so appropriate clothing is essential.
+The whole session will be spent outdoors whatever the weather, therefore appropriate clothing is essential.
 The only time that we will not be working outdoors is in excessive high winds or lightning.
 Please be aware that children may get muddy during these sessions so for their own comfort it is important that they are wearing appropriate clothing.

 Clothing needed for Forest School sessions